Dartmouth-CS50-Fall2021-Prioleau/project-sudoku-bug-exterminators/IMPLEMENTATION.md

 ## Testing

+- Unit Test
+	- Unit test has been implemented within each module, except sudoku which use the `testing.sh`
-Our testing consists of four parts:
+- Our testing consists of four parts:
 	- Part I: Argument Validation
 	- Part II: Testing creator
 	- Part III: Testing solver
 	- Part Iv: Testing average time for creating and solving

 Each part consists of a series of test cases.
 Please refer to the description of each cases for detailed information.